github/codeql/docs/codeql/codeql-for-visual-studio-code/testing-codeql-queries-in-visual-studio-code.rst

       :width: 800
       :alt: View the Test Results panel

 4. Compare the results.
-If you want to update the test with the actual output, right-click the test in the **Test Explorer** view and click **Accept Test Output**.
+If you want to update the test with the actual output, right-click the test in the **Testing** view and click **Accept Test Output**.

    .. image:: ../images/codeql-for-visual-studio-code/accept-test-output.png
       :width: 400
-      :alt: Acccept test output in the Test Explorer view
+      :alt: Acccept test output in the Testing view

 Monitoring the performance of your queries
 ------------------------------------------